Oakland University was established in 1957 (at that point being called Michigan State University - Oakland).

-Over 60% of other Honors Colleges in the United States were founded after 1994, and many have grown and developed on the basis of ideas about the nature of Honors College education.
+Over 60% of other Honors Colleges in the United States were founded after 1994, pursuing ideals about the quality of honors education.
 We at Oakland have embodied those ideals from our very inception.

-were advanced.
-In 1975 it was confirmed by university senate that a portion of the university student population could be included in a new development called The Honors College.
-Thus, in 1977, the first students of a College named "The Honors College" entered Oakland, under inaugural Director Mel Cherno, to further advance the ideals that had already made Oakland unique.
+were already advanced.
+In 1975 it was confirmed by the university that a portion of the student population could be included in a new development called The Honors College.
+Thus, in 1977, the first students of a college named "The Honors College" entered Oakland, under inaugural Director Mel Cherno, to further advance the ideals that made Oakland unique.
 That moment, now a 37 year old tradition (as the university's Honors College foundation is a 57 year old tradition) is widely celebrated; however, our focus is very much on the future - and on the futures of our students.
 We aim to empower, and we aim to support aspirations.

 The Honors College has had five Directors and, most recently, a Dean.
 When Professor Cherno left the program, Robert Howes, Professor of History, held the position from 1980 to 1985.
 Brian Murphy, Professor of English, became The Honors College Director in 1985 and stayed a record 16 years.
 Jude Nixon, Professor of English, became Director in early 2002, and continued the great tradition.
-Professor Graeme Harper was appointed Director of The Honors College in August 2011 - arriving at Oakland from Texas, via Alabama, the United Kingdom and Australia.
+Graeme Harper was appointed Director of The Honors College in August 2011 - arriving at Oakland from Texas, via Alabama, the United Kingdom and Australia.

 In February 2013, Dr. Harper was appointed the first Dean of The Honors College at Oakland University, recognizing the wonderful work of the Directors who came before him and The Honors College at Oakland as a significant part of Oakland's history and future.
 Today, Graeme works with a great team in The Honors College.
 (Graeme wrote that!).